j9t/little-books/manuscript/html-css-frameworks.md

 I> * Tested
 I> * Fault-tolerant
 I> * Self-correcting
-I> * And more!
+I> * “Automagical”
 I>
-I> This doesn’t even include anything emotional we may want to attach to quality, like “pleasant” or “fun.”
+I> …and this doesn’t even include anything emotional we may want to attach to quality, like “pleasant” or “fun.”
 But what we see is that quality has many different faces.

 ### 1. A Framework Should Be Tailored

 We defined tailoring as “producing and adjusting to precise dimensions and needs.”
 Producing refers to developing a framework—whether internal or external—while adjusting commonly means fitting an external framework.
 The key here is “precise dimensions and needs.”
 We need to know our needs—otherwise we can neither produce nor adjust something to fit.

-One view of tailored code, by the way, is to compare needed code with overall code.
+One view of tailored code is to compare needed code with overall code.
 That can be hard to measure, because the number of characters or lines in our code doesn’t do the trick.
 But conceptually, tailoring means using as little and yet as effective code as possible, and not more.

 What can we do to tailor?
 The approach depends on the origin of the framework, and that origin makes for a big difference.